performant-software/faircopy/README.md

 Once the installers are built, they are automatically deployed to the target product and channel on Keygen, using Keygen's integration with Electron Builder.
 The following ENV variable must be set (in the .env file) for all OSes:

-* KEYGEN_TOKEN=*keygen product token api*
+* KEYGEN_TOKEN=*keygen product token api key*

-The product token API is minted using the Keygen dashboard.
-This block in the package.json file configures the Electron Builder Keygen integration:
+The product token API key is minted using the Keygen dashboard.
+The following block in the package.json file configures the Electron Builder Keygen integration:

 ```
  "publish": {